Oil exporters amass record U.S. bond holdings in crude price plunge

-NEW YORK (Reuters) - The collapse in crude oil prices may have reduced revenues of oil exporters, but it has not soured their appetite for U.S. government debt.
+NEW YORK, March 17 (Reuters) - The collapse in crude oil prices may have reduced revenues of oil exporters, but it has not soured their appetite for U.S. government debt.

 Saudi Arabia and other major oil exporters have increased their holdings of U.S. Treasuries to record levels in an effort to counter the effect of the 60 percent drop in oil prices in the last nine months.